eze-kiel/tries/content/posts/attacking-dhcp.md

 This first attack consists of exhausting the DHCP server's IP addresses pool with a huge number of requests.

-The attacker sends many DHCP requests with differents MAC addresses, which
+The attacker sends many DHCP requests with differents MAC addresses, which result in